This is top notch Trek, this is.

-Helen is a fairly interesting character.
-Nearly as interesting as she is attractive, and that's saying something.
-Upon meeting of the esteemed Dr. Adams, she is naturally impressed and rejects any sort of accusations.
+Upon meeting the esteemed Dr. Adams, Helen is naturally impressed and rejects any sort of accusations.
 Kirk, thankfully, keeps his wits about him, and doesn't allow the charm of Dr. Adams to effect himself too much.
 Once the legitimate foul play is stumbled upon, Helen is forced to face the truth and act accordingly.
 If anything, I wouldn't have minded seeing this change of character expounded upon further.
 However, taking into consideration that this is an hour-long adventure series, I cannot blame them.

-So this Dr. Adam's mind control device was used on this poor escapee's brain.
-He's all fried and freaking out, so McCoy and Spock have to take care of him while Kirk investigates.
+So Dr. Adam's mind control device was used on this poor escapee's brain, he's all fried and freaking out, so McCoy and Spock have to take care of him while Kirk investigates.
 It's a beautifully dramatic and heart-wrenching ordeal, watching this man suffer incalculable brain loss.
 The situation does birth, however, the first instance of the Vulcan Mind Meld.
 It's an intriguing sequence as Spock performs this alien ritual, calming the berserk victim.

 In order to test his suspicions first hand, Kirk subjects himself to the machine secretly, with Helen at the controls.
 What ensues is a fairly humorous sequence in which Helen amps up the sauciness of Kirk's memory of their Christmas party encounter.
 In a bold and funny move, we actually see the newly created memory play out.
 What starts off as innocent quickly turns sinister and unfortunate as Dr. Adams interrupts.
 He then twists Kirk's mind to make him believe he's desperately in love with Helen.